biasizzo/Saam-Rpi-Libra.Scale/RPi/README.md

   - Insert SD card to Raspberry PI with MatrixIO Creator shield and boot On boot the system and applicationss are configured.

+  - After boot the system has to be configured